 The energy of Union Square reaches its peak during greenmarket days (Monday, Wednesday, Friday, and Saturday), when more than 140 regional farmers and food purveyors set up shop on the square's north and west sides to peddle everything from produce to meat and fresh fish to baked goods.
 The market is a great place to rub elbows with—and get elbowed by—local shoppers and chefs, and a great source for tasty souvenirs (locally produced honeys, jams, pickles, and cheeses) as well as lunch.
 Find a bench in the park to savor your goodies and take in the scene.
 Political rallies sometimes happen here, too.

 Even on a nonmarket day, Union Square regularly has vendors of all kinds, selling everything from art to jewelry to T-shirts.
-New York University students, nannies with their charges, visitors, and locals alike all gather in this open space that can at times feel more like an outdoor version of Grand Central Terminal than a park.
-Just south of Union Square, on Broadway at 12th Street, is the Strand, the giant bookstore that attracts book lovers like a magnet.
+New York University students, nannies with their charges, visitors, and other locals gather in this open space that can at times feel more like an outdoor version of Grand Central Terminal than a park.
+Just south of Union Square, on Broadway at 12th Street, is the Strand, a giant bookstore that attracts book lovers like a magnet.